jdw1996/jdw1996.github.io/_src/2023-01-22-things-to-eat-see-and-do.md

 #### Kuala Lumpur (June 2025)

 - _Hong Kee Claypot Chicken_: Chicken and rice are cooked together over fire on the side of the street in Chinatown.
 The chicken is tender and the rice is aromatic, with some crispy pieces where it's burnt against the side of the pot.
 - _Roast Duckking_: Chicken rice is an iconic southeast Asian dish and they have an excellent rendition, plus duck rice.
-The restaurnat is located in an extensive underground food court, where the other stands are worth exploring as well.
+The restaurant is located in an extensive underground food court, where the other stands are worth exploring as well.
 - _Valentine Roti_: They make a delicious roti jantan and roti telur, which are fried crispy on a flattop grill with egg inside.
 Dipping the roti in the accompanying daal is delicious, and their tandoori chicken is perfectly tender as well.

 ### Maldives